History

 The History Curriculum at Hartwell

+We believe that children learn best through a curriculum that has rigour, challenge, depth and breadth, and which connects all areas of learning.
 At Hartwell, our history curriculum focuses around four key skills that we incorporate into our teaching and learning in order to allow the pupils to become true historians.
 These skills include: developing chronological understanding, historical interpretation, historical enquiry and organisation and communication.
 These skills are integrated into a breadth of topics across the school, from looking at changes in living memory (Our Village – Year 1) to exploring different ancient civilisations like the Ancient Egyptians (Year 4), the Ancient Greeks (Year 3) and the Mayans (Year 6).
-As well as this, there is consideration for where other opportunities can be taken to explore history, whether this is through Geography units, our reading and writing, or even curriculum areas such as Design & Technology or Art.

 Key stage 1